 Just two years after Queen Elizabeth was born we saw the invention of sliced bread, something we don’t even think about today but a phenomenon back in the 1920s.

 The 1940’s saw the first formalised version of penicillin being used across the war efforts, many versions of antibiotics had existed before now but some were deadly to humans.
 This was the first example of the modern drug we see today being used.

-The 50s - This was a huge decade for building the foundations of the world we know today.
-A satellite was launched into space, postcodes were introduced and a cure for Polio was found!
+The 50's - This was a huge decade for building the foundations of the world we know today.
+The very first satellite was launched into space, postcodes were introduced and a cure for Polio was found.

 1951 - Power to the car